justintadlock/members/readme.txt

 * Widgets:  A login form widget and users widget to show in your theme's sidebars.
 * Private Site: You can make your site and its feed completely private if you want.

+**If updating from a previous version:**

+If you've used a previous version of the Members plugin, please check your settings under Settings > Members and reset your Users and Login Form widgets (if you were using them).

 == Installation ==

 1. Upload `members` to the `/wp-content/plugins/` directory.